awsdocs/amazon-ecr-user-guide/doc_source/lifecycle_policy_examples.md

 ### Example A<a name="lp_example_difftype_a"></a>

-When multiple tag prefixes are specified on a single rule, images much match all listed tag prefixes\.
+When multiple tag prefixes are specified on a single rule, images must match all listed tag prefixes\.

 Repository contents: